The Origin of the Wily Coyote

 Wake Up Your 5.0 (and the Neighbors) With a New Exhaust

 We haven't done any scientific research on this, but new exhaust systems are probably the most popular performance upgrades for the 5.0 coyote engine.
 And for good reason.
 A high-performance exhaust is among the most noticeable mods for the 5.0 Coyote engine.
 You'll see modest gains in HP and torque, but the real star of the show is the sound.
 Anyone who loves performance cars is a sucker for a deep V8 growl.
-And although the Mustang rolls out of the showroom with a decent set of pipes, there's no substitute for a deep, throaty rumble of a high-performance aftermarket exhaust system.
+And although the Mustang rolls out of the showroom with a decent set of pipes, there's no substitute for a deep, throaty rumble of a Mustang GT Exhaust System.

 Just like all of our 5.0 Coyote performance parts, there are a myriad of choices when it comes to choosing an exhaust.
 To make things easier on yourself, you'll want to be familiar with a few basic terms.